kraflab/dsda-r/README.md

 Uses Rails 5.0.1

 ## To Do
-Rework the style for forms and admin controls
 Restrict edit params or compensate for link immortality
 Add account lock after number of failed login attempts
 Add edit / delete visibility toggles for admins